lamhq/tech-notes/pages/devops/aws/4-storage/2-object-storage/1-overview.md

 It offers unlimited storage space.

-The maximum file size for an object in Amazon S3 is **5 TB**.
+The maximum file size for an object is **5 TB**.

 It can not be used to run an operating system or database.

-When you upload a file to Amazon S3, you can set permissions to control visibility and access to it.
+When you upload a file to S3, you can set permissions to control visibility and access to it.

-You can use Amazon S3 versioning feature to track changes to your objects over time.

-The **consistency model** for S3 is Strong Read-After-Write.
-That means as soon as you've written something to S3, it should be immediately available.
+The **consistency model** for S3 is **Strong Read-After-Write** (as soon as you've written something to S3, it should be immediately available).

 ## Use cases